stchan/CloneFinder/README.md

 **ChangeLog**<br/>
+2.2.0 - Targets .NET 8.0.
+Upgrade WiX.
+No new functionality.<br/>
 2.1.1 - Disabled high DPI scaling (issue #2).</br>
 2.1.0 - Package updates.
 No new functionality.<br/>
 2.0.1 - Maintenance release.
 No new functionality.<br/>